-The considerable and worthwhile supplier effort put into the AS9145 APQP process and PPAP submission should guarantee ‘perfect product and OTIF performance’ for customers!
-The nagging fear is mission drift on the shop floor.
+The considerable and worthwhile supplier effort put into the AS9145 APQP process and PPAP submission should guarantee ‘perfect product and OTIF performance’ for customers.
+Your APQP & PPAP process must, of course, be subject to internal audits to ensure ongoing effectiveness.
+However, the nagging fear remains – mission drift on the shop floor!
 Specifically, manufacturing methods aligned with the Control Plan may not continue to be adhered to, resulting in quality issues and loss of productivity.
 Clearly, a stringent ‘policing method’ must be deployed.

 Layered Process Audits (LPA) are a system of audits performed by multiple levels of supervision and management to check whether the outputs (deliverables) of APQP are being properly followed, correct materials are being used, specified tools and equipment are employed and competent & qualified personnel are involved.
 LPA also monitor key process characteristics (e.g. Cpk & ppm) and verify process perfomance on an ongoing basis.

 The main focus of the 1-day LPA session is practicality.
 Consequently, the majority of the time is given over to individual/team exercises to understand the LPA principles and practices, the preparation of bespoke audit questionnaires and workshops to test student skills in evaluating working practices and objective evidence.

 If required, the course may be augmented by an optional on-site supervised LPA (including one-on-one coaching)

 Students are requested to bring along documents relating to one of their organization’s own products –